You are here

 » Applicants must have a bachelor's degree from an accredited institution with a major in communication disorders and a minimum QPA of 3.0.
 Applicants must provide up-to-date transcripts.
 If a student is still completing undergraduate course work, they must indicate (a) the name/titles of the courses being completed, and (b) the expected date of completion.
 Applicants whose major is in an area other than communication disorders will be required to satisfactorily complete certain academic and practicum deficiencies.
 These will be prescribed by faculty following analysis of the individual's transcript.

 » The Graduate Record Examination (GRE) is required of all applicants.
-Typically, successful students have had mean percentile scores of approx. 55 percent across the Verbal, Quantitative, and Analytical subtests.
+Typically, successful students have had mean percentile scores of approximately 55 percent across the Verbal, Quantitative, and Analytical subtests.

 - SLP Recommendation Form